Insurance

 A small minority of companies believe that their goods are covered for loss and damage automatically by the forwarder or haulier.
 This is not the case.

 Some others cite CMR as being the cover that they rely on in the event of loss or damage.
+In both cases, if a loss occurs to your consignment, you are NOT insured.

 This insurance is basic liability insurance laid down by the ‘ìThe Convention des Marchandises Routier ‘(CMR).
 This is basic cover that every haulier must have as a requirement to have an International road hauliers licence to operate.